Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 #load "string_to_float.jai";
 ```

 This is a common way to structure a module, or indeed a main file of any substantial project.
+Typically a `module.jai` will also `#import` the other modules the current module needs.
 The following section details how it works.

 ## 8.2 Loading files with #load
-Besides the #import to take in a module, you also would want to be able to take in one (or more) Jai source code file(s) and add it to your project.
+Besides the #import to take in a module, you also would want to be able to take in one (or more) Jai source code file(s) and add these to your project.
 Like modules, we use the `#load` directive to do this.

 The `#load` directive effectively copies in the contents from the loaded source file into the current file.
-Think of loading a file as pasting the code directly into the calling file.
+Think of loading a file as copy/pasting the code directly into the calling file.
 While building this current file, all code from the loaded files will be automatically build with it.
 Have a look at this example:

+See *8.1_main.jai*:
 ```c++
 #import "Basic";